bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Image.md

 > (so they never become larger than their parent elements), optionally adding lightweight styles to
 > them — all via props.

-BootstrapVue's image components support rounded images, thumbnail styling, alignment, and even the ability to create blank images with an optional solid background color.
-Support for lazy loaded images is available via the `<b-img-lazy>` complimentary component.
+BootstrapVueNext's image components support rounded images, thumbnail styling, alignment, and even the ability to create blank images with an optional solid background color.
+Support for lazy loaded images is available via the `lazy` prop.

 ## Image src resolving

-The `src` prop (and `blank-src` prop of `<b-img-lazy>`), out of the box, works only with absolute or fully-qualified-domain-name URLs.
+The `src` prop and `blank-src` prop, out of the box, works only with absolute or fully-qualified-domain-name URLs.
 If you are using project assets as image sources, please refer to [Component img src resolving](/docs/reference/images) for configuring `vue-loader` to understand custom component props that specify image sources.